ezraroi/Human-AI-Collab/epistemological-humility.md

 - **Required By →** Recursive Pattern-Verification Loop (RPVL) — sustains the doubt that fuels each verification cycle
 - **Required By →** [Reflective Prompting](reflective-prompting.md) — prerequisite stance for all phases
 - **Required By →** [Judgment–Expertise Boundary](judgment-expertise-boundary.md) — enables discrimination of what can vs. cannot be delegated
-- **Requires →** [Internalized Holding Function](internalized-holding-function-post-interperson.md) — productive doubt is only tolerable when internal holding is stable
+- **Requires →** [Protected Self-Holding Principle](protected-self-holding-principle.md) — productive doubt is only tolerable when internal holding is stable
 - **Enables →** [Functional Alterity](functional-alterity.md) to operate generatively — without it, alterity becomes threat
 - **Prevents →** Category Error — maintains AI as DTO rather than Subject
 - **Antidote To →** PSB (specifically rush-to-certainty and low-negative-capability markers)